-- 6. Within the PPF framework, explain each of the following: (a) a disagreement between a person who favors more domestic welfare spending and one who favors more national defense spending; (b) an increase in the population; and (c) a technological change that makes resources less specialized. - (a) The first question deals with choices among possible output combinations along a frontier representing total government spending.
-For illustrative purposes, substitute "domestic welfare spending" for "Good X" and "national defense spending" for "Houses" in Exhibit 3.
+6. Within a PPF framework, explain each of the following: (a) a disagreement between a person who favors more domestic welfare spending and one who favors more national defense spending; (b) an increase in the population; and (c) a technological change that makes resources less specialized.

+- (a) The first question deals with choices among possible output combinations along a frontier representing total government spending.
+For illustrative purposes, substitute for "Good X" with "domestic welfare spending" and "Houses" with "national defense spending" in Exhibit 3.
 The person favoring more welfare spending would prefer point C, while the person favoring more defense spending would prefer point D. - (b) An increase in population, ceteris paribus, will shift the PPF outward, as in Exhibit 6(a). - (c) A technological change that makes resources less specialized will lessen the opportunity cost of switching production from one good to another.
 The production possibility frontier will become less bowed outward (straighter relative to the origin).